Researchers find possible drug target for PTSD

 "Currently, the only medical treatment options for the nearly 8 million American adults with PTSD are anti-depressants and anti-anxiety medications, which show little benefit in improving the mental health of these patients," Neumeister said in a statement.

-Neumeister said several drug companies, including Eli Lilly and Merck & Co already are exploring drugs that target this receptor, and other drug targets are being looked at as well.
+Neumeister said several drug companies, including Eli Lilly (LLY.N) and Merck & Co (MRK.N) already are exploring drugs that target this receptor, and other drug targets are being looked at as well.

 "Hopefully in the near future we will have drugs that will interfere with this receptor," Neumeister said.